opencast/opencast/docs/guides/admin/docs/configuration/database.md

 ### Step 2: Set up the Database Structure

 To set up the database structure you can (and should!) use the Opencast ddl scripts.
-You can find the script in the installations document folder, in most cases, that should be either `/etc/opencast/docs/scripts/ddl/mysql5.sql` or `/opt/opencast/docs/scripts/ddl/mysql5.sql`.
+You can find the script in the installations document folder `.../docs/scripts/ddl/mysql5.sql`.
 You can also download the script from BitBucket.

-To import the database structure from the MySQL/MariaDB Client; switch to the directory that contains the mysql5.sql file and run the MySQL/MariaDB client with the user you created in the previous step (`-u opencast`) and switch to the database you want to use (`opencast`):
+To import the database structure from the MySQL/MariaDB Client, switch to the directory that contains the `mysql5.sql` file and run the MySQL/MariaDB client with the user you created in the previous step (`-u opencast`) and switch to the database you want to use (`opencast`):

     mysql -u opencast -p opencast